redis/redis-clinterwebz/README.md

 The _redis-cli_ element supports these attributes:

-* _dbid_: the database ID to use, defaults to the first defined databse.
+* _dbid_: the database ID to use, defaults to the first defined database.
 * _asciiart_: controls ASCII art display

 ## TODO